nasa/fprime/docs/Tutorials/MathComponent/developing-deployments.md

 fprime-util build
 ```

 Create instances of the components you have created.
 Think of this step like creating an instance of a class.

 ```fpp
 # In: Deployment/Top/topology.fpp
 # Under: Instances used in the topology
 instance mathSender
 instance mathReceiver
 ```

-    Remember that instances start with lower case.
-This will help you distinguish between an instance and a definition.
+> This step highlights the importants of capitalization.
+The easiest way to differentiate between the component definition and instance is the capitalization.

+**Explanation:**
+This code defines an instance `mathSender` of component
+`MathSender`.
+It has **base identifier** 0xE00.
+FPP adds the base identifier to each the relative identifier
+defined in the component to compute the corresponding
+identifier for the instance.
+For example, component `MathSender` has a telemetry channel
+`MathOp` with identifier 1, so instance `mathSender`
+has a command `MathOp` with identifier 0xE01.

-Add the fresh defined instances to instances.fpp
+Add the instances to instances.fpp

 ```fpp
 # In: Deployment/Top/instances.fpp